 - Protecting the vulnerable – Residents who are either pensioners, or working age residents who receive Disability Living Allowance, Personal Independence Payments or Employment and Support Allowance (part work-related), residents who are in receipt of Income Support or a Single Parent with a child under five receive the same level of Council Tax Support as they did under the Council Tax Benefit Scheme

-Given the wide-ranging cuts to the scheme being proposed in Croydon, including a version of the return of a form of means-testing, it appears that the final principle, “protesting the vulnerable”, is being all but abandoned.
+Given the wide-ranging cuts to the scheme being proposed in Croydon, including a version of the return of a form of means-testing, it appears that the final principle, “protecting the vulnerable”, is being all but abandoned.

 Paula Peters, the co-founder of Bromley and Croydon Disabled People Against Cuts who led the demonstrations on the steps of the Town Hall last week, told Inside Croydon, “The proposed cuts to Council Tax Support are a dreadful move by Croydon Council.